 Helmut Schmidt PhD was a German-born physicist and parapsychologist.
 He pioneered psi research using random event generators (REG).

 Baron Albert von Schrenck-Notzing was a German physician, psychiatrist and psychical researcher.
 He is known for his early investigations into telepathy, hypnosis, spiritualism and physical mediumship.
 The latter included a series of remarkable photographs apparently showing ectoplasm.

-Stephan A. Schwartz is Senior Samueli Fellow for Brain, Mind and Healing at the Samueli Institute, and a Research Associate of the Cognitive Sciences Laboratory.
+Stephan A. Schwartz is Senior Samueli Fellow for Brain, Mind and Healing at the Samueli Institute, and a Research Associate of the Laboratories for Fundamental Research.
 He is a pioneer of research into remote viewing, especially its applications in archaeology.

 Gary Schwartz PhD is psychologist and psychical researcher.
 He is a Professor and Director of the Laboratory for Advances in Consciousness and Health at the University of Arizona.
 He is known for a series of heavily criticised studies which purport to demonstrate genuine mediumistic communication.

 Rupert Sheldrake is a British biochemist and biologist who developed the concepts of morphic fields and morphic resonance to explain patterns of organisation in living systems.
 His ideas have also been applied to the areas of consciousness and psychic phenomena.
 Sheldrake has carried out significant independent parapsychological research on telepathy in humans and animals.

 Henry Sidgwick was an eminent British philosopher and economist.
 He was one of the founders, and first President of the Society for Psychical Research (1882-1884, also 1888-1892).